quicwg/multipath/draft-ietf-quic-multipath.md

-With the successful negotiation of the extension specified in this draft, endpoints have to consider the receiption of a packet with a connection ID associated to an so far unused Path ID as an attempt to establish a new paths.
+With the successful negotiation of the extension specified in this draft, endpoints have to consider the receiption of a packet with a connection ID associated to an so far unused Path ID as an attempt to establish a new path.

 As specified in {{Section 9.3 of QUIC-TRANSPORT}}, the server is expected to send a new address validation token to a client following the successful validation of a